“How Can I Skate Faster?”

 Here’s an example hockey speed workout similar to what you will find in our hockey training programs:

 If you’re ready to become a faster skater check out our Next Level Speed program designed to help players become faster skaters.
-If you’re interested in become an all around better and dominant hockey player I recommend checking out our off-season hockey training program.
+If you’re interested in becoming an all-around better and dominant hockey player I recommend checking out our off-season hockey training program.

-Part 2 of this series can be found here: Fixing Muscle Tightness
+Part 2 of this “How To Skate Faster” series can be found here: Fixing Muscle Tightness